getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ### Permissions

-For Grav to function properly, your webserver needs to have the appropriate **file permissions** in order to write logs, caches, etc.  When using either the [CLI](/advanced/grav-cli) or [GPM](/advanced/grav-gpm), the user running PHP from the command line also needs to have the appropriate permissions to modify files.
+For Grav to function properly, your webserver needs to have the appropriate **file permissions** in order to write logs, caches, etc.  When using either the [CLI](/advanced/grav-cli) (Command Line Interface) or [GPM](/advanced/grav-gpm) (Grav Package Manager), the user running PHP from the command line also needs to have the appropriate permissions to modify files.

 By default, Grav will install with `644` and `755` permissions for files and folders, respectively.
 Most hosting providers have configurations that ensure that a webserver running PHP will allow you to create and modify files within your user account.
 This means that Grav runs **out-of-the-box** on the vast majority of hosting providers.